josephleblanc/rag_workspace/parser/instructions/aider_instructions.md

 ### Message to Future Self

-- **Project:** `parser` (part of `rag_workspace`)
+ • Project: parser (part of rag_workspace)
-- **Goal:** Extract semantic chunks from Rust code.
+ • Goal: Extract semantic chunks from Rust code.
-- **Current Task:** Refactor extract functions.
-- **Progress:**
+ • Current Task: Improve accuracy of extracted function parameter types.
+ • Progress:
-  - Implemented extraction and saving for `use` dependencies, `mod` inclusions, enums, macros, and function parameters.
+    • Implemented extraction and saving for use dependencies, mod inclusions, enums, macros, and function parameters.
-  - Improved feedback mechanism with `print_extracted_stats.rs` and table formatting.
+    • Improved feedback mechanism with print_extracted_stats.rs and table formatting.
-  - Refactored `StructInfoExtractor` and `FunctionInfoExtractor` to be more modular.
+    • Refactored StructInfoExtractor and FunctionInfoExtractor to be more modular.
-- **Next Steps:**
-    1. Continue refactoring and simplifying the extract functions.
+ • Next Steps:
-    2. Improve the accuracy of extracted information, particularly struct attributes, doc comments, and function parameter types.
+    1 Improve the accuracy of extracted information, particularly struct attributes, doc comments, and function parameter types.
+    2 Continue refactoring and simplifying the extract functions.
-    3. Consider adding more detailed information about function parameters to the printed table (e.g., the types of parameters).
+    3 Consider adding more detailed information about function parameters to the printed table (e.g., the types of parameters).
+    4 Begin researching and experimenting with graph databases for storing and querying extracted code         information.